BLT19/David-Constantin-Backend-task/README.md

 ## How to run the project

-1. Clone the repo
+1. Download and extract the zip file

-2. Pull the files

-3. Create a venv in the same directory you cloned the repo
+2. Create a venv in the same directory you cloned the repo

-4. Activate the venv with the command "source venv/bin/activate
+3. Activate the venv with the command "source venv/bin/activate" on linux or just "venv/scripts/activate" on windows

-5. Run "pip install -r requirements.txt" to install all the dependencies
+4. Run "pip install -r requirements.txt" to install all the dependencies

-6. Now you can use the command "flask run" in order to run the project
+5. Now you can use the command "flask run" in order to run the project

-7. Open the localhost link to start using the app.
+6. Open the localhost link to start using the app.
 Routes are as follows:
     - "/" will display the whole dataset

     - "/city/**CITYNAME**" will filter the data by the provided city.
 If no city is provided the whole dataset will be presented.